 A few weeks before I got on the line with Yacine and Janet-Marie, a local kid in Halifax was gunned down at 5pm on a Friday afternoon on residential street.
 He wasn’t an UP guy, but he was close to many young men who are UP ballers.
 In New York, the story was similar: as soon as we started to speak, the HCZ folks told about a young person had been murdered just the day before — “Right outside one of our schools,” Yacine said.

 I’m not saying Halifax is Harlem.
 But I am saying that our city has race and poverty and violence issues.
-And I’m saying that kids are worth helping… that violence knows no boundaries… and that we must build each and every interaction on a foundation built from Trust & Respect.
+And I’m saying that kids are worth helping… that violence knows no boundaries… and that we must build each and every interaction on a foundation fashioned our of Trust & Respect.

 Whether it’s HCZ or UP, it’s not about charity.
 Hell, it’s often not even about ‘helping’ someone.
 It’s about being human and showing your humanity.
 It’s about giving someone a boost up when they need it, including when they are tired or pissed-off or just scared.